casper-network/docs-archive/dapp-dev-guide/setup-of-rust-contract-sdk.rst

    cargo casperlabs --help

-Set up your wasm compilation rust toolchain by doing the following:
+Set up your wasm compilation rust toolchain by doing the following

 .. code-block::